niolabs/docs/docs/getting_started/in_the_cloud.md

 You now have an empty canvas to build, but we do not have any blocks yet.

 Blocks are installed to instances via git URLs.
-Specifically, [nio-blocks GitHub](https://github.com/nio-blocks) is the repository of the blocks created by n.io.
+Specifically, [nio-blocks GitHub](https://github.com/nio-blocks) is the repository of the blocks created by {{ book.product }}.
 Browse and search the blocks to determine the function you want to produce.
 For example, the `Filter` block is located at the git URL `https://github.com/nio-blocks/filter.git` .

 To add a block: